 As the operation in Libya closes in on its first month, coalition members are swearing to push further until Colonel Gaddafi goes, despite the UN no-fly zone resolution only allowing NATO involvement to secure humanitarian protection.

-Meanwhile, 18 NATO battleships are patrolling the Mediterranean to prevent the importing of arms into Libya.
+Since NATO took over the operation in Libya on March 31, coalition forces have performed 2,734 flight missions, 1,146 of them combat missions aimed at enforcing the no-fly zone over the country.Meanwhile, 18 NATO battleships are patrolling the Mediterranean to prevent the importing of arms into Libya.
 Since the beginning of military operations, 362 vessels have been stopped for inspection.Nine times NATO troops had to board ships with suspicious cargoes, and three times vessels were ordered to change course by NATO naval patrols.